12989 Jupiter Rd. Suite #106 Dallas, TX 75238

 If other treatments, like deep cleaning or medications, aren’t enough to stop the disease, surgery can help restore the gums.
 We can refer you to a surgeon if you have advanced gum disease.

 During gum surgery, a periodontist will clean out the bacteria and infected tissue from beneath the gums.
 They may reshape or reposition the gum tissue so it fits better around the teeth.
-In some cases, bone grafts or soft tissue grafts can replace damaged bone or rebuild receding gums.
+We may recommend bone grafts or soft tissue grafts can replace damaged bone or rebuild receding gums.
 The goal of the surgery is to eliminate the infection, prevent further damage, and help keep your teeth and gums healthy.

 How to Prevent Gum Disease at Home